stevana/scheduled-pipelines/README.md

 Given this tremendous success in both manufacturing and hardware one could expect that perhaps it's worth doing in software as well?
-For reasons not entirely clear to me, it hasn't seem to have taken off yet, but there are proponents of this idea.
+For reasons not entirely clear to me, it doesn't seem to have taken off yet, but there are proponents of this idea.

 Jim Gray talked about software pipeline parallelism and partitioning in